clij/clij.github.io/clincubator/installation.md

  look out for memory bandwidth: typical GDDR4-based GPUs have a memory bandwidth > 400 GB/s.
  Quite some GDDR5 GPUs for example offer < 100 GB/s.
  Thus, GDDR6-based GPUs may compute image processing results about 5 times faster!
-* **Integrated GPUs**: If you desire processing images in long workflows, it might make sense to use integrated GPYs with access to huge amounts of DDR4-memory.
+* **Integrated GPUs**: If you desire processing images in long workflows, it might make sense to use integrated GPUs with access to huge amounts of DDR4-memory.
 They are more affordable.

 You can check the capabilities of your graphics processing units by selecting a device using the menu `Plugins > ImageJ on GPU (CLIJx) > Change default CL device```

 ![Image](images/default_cl_device.png)

-The menu `Plugins > ImageJ on GPU (CLIJx) > Memory Display` allows you to overview availabl memory and memory consumption while building your workflow.
+The menu `Plugins > ImageJ on GPU (CLIJx) > Memory Display` allows you to overview available memory and memory consumption while building your workflow.

 ![Image](images/memory_display.png)